Nosto/wiki-docs/features/customer-group-pricing.md

 ## Activating customer group pricing in Nosto

 ### Currency Settings
-In order to make use of the `Product Variation` approach, it needs to be enabled from Nosto admin.
-Please follow the below steps:
+Please follow the below steps to enable product variation from Nosto Admin:

-1. Navigate to `Settings > Currency Settings` in Nosto admin,
+1. Navigate to Settings > Currency Settings in Nosto admin,
-2. Disable `Exchange rates` toggle (if it's enabled)
+2. Disable "Exchange rates" toggle (if it's enabled)
-3. Configure `Variation ID`  (this is considered the default variation id).
+3. Configure "Variation ID" text field  (this is considered the default variation id).

 If we consider our example in the previous section and configure the currency settings, it will look as shown below,

 ![](https://user-images.githubusercontent.com/82023195/154739514-8e5f078a-cf6d-45b1-b51b-dccc7a690396.png)

 ### Product Reindexing
-After completing the set up under `Currency Settings`, re-index the products by following the below steps:
+After completing the steps in previous section, re-index the products by following the below steps:
 1. Navigate to Catalog Explorer > Products page
 2. Click "Update Catalog"